ohmzi/Tautulli_Curated_Plex_Collection/README.md

 **Tip: Add the collection to your Home screen and position it at the very top—right beneath the Continue Watching list.**

 **Enjoy using this script!
-If it enhances your movie nights.
+I hope it enhances your movie selection.
 If you Encounter any issues or have ideas for enhancements?
 Feel free to open an issue or submit a pull request.**

 ---